defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 Get the bundle you would like to install:
   - You can download the latest in your browser from [Defense Unicorn's published packages](https://github.com/orgs/defenseunicorns/packages?repo_name=uds-bundle-software-factory-nutanix)
-  - You can pull it via the same protocol used to push/pull docker images:
+  - You can pull it via the same protocol used to push/pull container images:
 <!--x-release-please-start-version-->
     ```bash
     uds pull oci://ghcr.io/defenseunicorns/uds-bundle/software-factory-nutanix-rke2:0.5.0 --architecture amd64`